Developing a business plan and workflow for your telehealth program

-Multiple visits to the doctor may be the norm for some patients with chronic illness.
+Multiple visits to your health care provider may be the norm for some patients with chronic illness.
 They may not know how chronic conditions can be managed through telehealth to cut down on in-person visits.

 Advertising your telehealth program for chronic conditions is the best way to get information out to your community and build your practice.

 - Brochures and handouts in multiple languages for your waiting room and local community groups